 Every project is different.
 Some are simple while some complex.
 Broadly speaking, every project has four main components:

-Scope – This refers to the size of the project, deliverables and different process requirements.
+- Scope – This refers to the size of the project, deliverables and different process requirements.

-Resources – This includes manpower, tools, and equipment that will be used while executing the process
+- Resources – This includes manpower, tools, and equipment that will be used while executing the process

-Time – This takes care of the time frame or duration in which the project should be completed
+- Time – This takes care of the time frame or duration in which the project should be completed

-Capital – This refers to the expenses and budget of the process
+- Capital – This refers to the expenses and budget of the process

 Among the four components, the scope of a project is considered to be of utmost importance as it broadly covers the

 Most of us struggle to understand if there are any variations or types to project management.
 Here’s the thing – project management takes a different form when applied to different industries although the essence being the same – completion of tasks, events or projects using various tools, techniques or practices.

-- Initiation: It is the first phase of the project lifecycle.
+Initiation: It is the first phase of the project lifecycle.
 This is where an idea is toiled and carefully examined if it will be beneficial for the organization or not.
-The key activities in this phase include the analysis of business requirements, identifying project requirements and stakeholders.
-It is during this phase where the project’s value and feasibility are measured.
+The key activities in this phase include the analysis of business requirements, and identifying project requirements and stakeholders.
+It is during this phase that the project’s value and feasibility are measured.

-- Execution: This is the implementation phase where all the activities and events are set into motion.
+Execution: This is the implementation phase where all the activities and events are set into motion.
 Teams or groups are made where responsibilities are given to the team members.
-Moreover, the key stakeholders are well communicated and updated about the changes that happen while executing a project.
+Moreover, the key stakeholders are well-communicated and updated about the changes that happen while executing a project.

 Monitoring: Here in this phase, once the plan is executed, every step is thoroughly reviewed and monitored.
 It helps to identify loopholes or missing plots so that they can be removed in order to minimize risks in the future.
-This allows taking appropriate actions and address issues in accordance with the project for its successful completion.
+This allows for taking appropriate actions and addressing issues in accordance with the project for its successful completion.

-- Closure: At this stage, a project is formally declared to be closed.
+Closure: At this stage, a project is formally declared to be closed.
 Teams close a project when they successfully deliver the finished project to the customer and communicate completion to the stakeholders.

 Although project management may seem overwhelming at times, breaking it down into these five distinct cycles can help your team manage even the most complex projects and use time and resources judiciously.

-Overview of Non-Traditional Approaches
+Overview of non-traditional approaches

-- Lean: Lean is a methodology that is focused on streamlining and cutting out waste.
+Lean: Lean is a methodology that is focused on streamlining and cutting out waste.
 The goal is to do more with less i.e. deliver value to the customer using less manpower, less money, and less time.

-- Kanban: A Kanban board is mainly a workflow visualization methodology that maximizes the productivity of a team by reducing the idle time.
+Kanban: A Kanban board is mainly a workflow visualization methodology that maximizes the productivity of a team by reducing the idle time.
 Here, the team members often create a visual representation of their tasks and move them through various stages in the process.

-Choosing the right methodology can help the project managers to find an approach or procedure that allows them to successfully complete their projects.
+Choosing the right methodology can help project managers to find an approach or procedure that allows them to successfully complete their projects.